U53RW4R3/RemoteKeyStrokes/README.md

 #### Can I use the techniques for my project or other tradecraft for my own arsenal?

 The techniques are common and can be reused for BadUSB, malware development, or other projects related.
 It's under the copyleft license of the GNU GPLv3 that permits you as the user who have the right to view how the program operates, alter the source code to your requirements, and redistribute to other users along with the source code.

+#### Is it available for `wayland` display server?

+Yes and I found suitable programs to get it functional but it's limited to KDE desktop environment.
+I may have to reinvent in **Go** since `dotool` exists to makes my life easier find to focus the part related to match windows names.

 ## Troubleshooting